jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 If you lose control of something you once had control over and are forced to take it back by force, then you've accomplished two things:

 1. You've proven that you're willing to fight to keep what's yours.
 This is often a strong enough deterrent for most would-be usurpers, rebels, and thieves.
 2. You've demonstrated that there is a cost to messing with you.
-Once people know that they will incur damage if they cross you, they're less likely to cross you.
+Once people know that they will incur damage if they cross you, they're less likely to do it.

 ---